jerolon/FitBit_Tracker_Data_Analytics_Practice/0_Fit_Bit_Tracker_Data_Sorting_and_Filtering.md

 Jeronimo Miranda
 2023-05-05

-## Loading the data
+## Loading and exploring the data

 We are using the data from
 <https://www.kaggle.com/datasets/arashnic/fitbit>.
 Assume the path to
-the data is in a folder above where the repository is.
+the data is in a folder above where the repository is. \### Daily activity data

 ``` r
 data_path <- "../Fitabase Data 4.12.16-5.12.16/"